-If you are a UK couple, you will only have a hen weekend, a 48-hour party with your closest friends; you will travel to a fun location within Europe or even to popular destinations in the US, such as Las Vegas and New York.
-Finally your wedding day, UK tend to be super simple.
+If you are a UK couple, you will only have a hen weekend.
+This is a 48-hour party with your closest friends; you will travel to a fun location within Europe or even to popular destinations in the US, such as Las Vegas and New York.
+If you are planning your wedding day in the UK it tends to be super simple.

 Traditionally in the US, the bridal party precedes the bride when entering the ceremony venue.
 During this bridesmaids and groomsmen will enter in couples.